layumi/Image-Text-Embedding/README.md

 This repository contains the code for our paper [Dual-Path Convolutional Image-Text Embedding](https://arxiv.org/abs/1711.05535).
 Thank you for your kindly attention.

 ### Some News
+**5 Sep 2021** I love the sentence that 'Define yourself via tell what you are different from others', which also is the spirit of the instance loss.

 **11 June 2020** People live in the 3D world.
 We release one new person re-id code [Person Re-identification in the 3D Space](https://github.com/layumi/person-reid-3d), which conduct representation learning in the 3D space.
 You are welcomed to check out it.

 **30 April 2020** We have won the [AICity Challenge 2020](https://www.aicitychallenge.org/) in CVPR 2020,  yielding the 1st Place Submission to the retrieval track :red_car:.
 Check out [here](https://github.com/layumi/AICIty-reID-2020).